-SSM 32202 Specialization of a Selected Sport - Part 1 Т Р W SSM 32202 Specialization of a Selected Sport - Part 1 Т Р
+SSM 32202 Specialization of a Selected Sport - Part 1 T P W

 Tactics of the game (Attacking & Defensive), Formation systems (Attacking & Defensive).
 Match Systems, Planning of training, Training Sessions, Role of the Coach, Statistics especially for the sport, Different type of game situation drills.
 Students need to select a one sport that will be listed by the department in the assigned semester for the both specialization part 1 and part 2.
 Students need to do an action research minor project related to the selected sport (group project) and they need to submit the project report with a presentation.
 The department organizes workshops relevant to particular sports.